QuadSpinner/Gaea-Docs/Documentation/Using Gaea/Graph Mode.md

 Alternatively, you can drag an unconnected node that already exists on to a connection, and it will interject itself.

 ### Auto Layout
 Even the most complicated graphs can be automatically organized.
-Just press F4 in the graph.
+Just press `F4` in the graph.

+Pressing `F4` once will layout the graph in a linear pattern.
+Pressing `F4` again lays out the graph in a waterfall pattern.
+In the waterfall pattern, Gaea will intelligently try and figure out the junctions in the graph and stagger the subsequence nodes accordingly.

 ### Quick Create Node
 Rather than setting up a node and then connecting it, you can drag a connection into empty space and use the quick create menu.